Joseph Seaborn Stone

 |About Joseph Seaborn Stone|

-Joseph Seaborn Stone was born about 1839 somewhere in Alabama and died about 1910 in Calhoun Co., Florida.
-Dates for birth and death are estimated.
-He lived to be about 71 years old.
+Joseph Seaborn Stone was born on November 29, 1839 somewhere in Alabama and died on January 1, 1910 in Calhoun Co., Florida.
+He lived to be 70 years old.

 Joseph Seaborn Stone